9 of Real Madrid’s best bargain signings since 2010: Varane, Ozil…

 But the transfer market has vastly inflated since then, and with all due respect, Andy Carroll is Andy Carroll and Courtois is one of the finest goalkeepers in the world.

-The Belgium international proved pivotal in the 2019-20 La Liga title win, and his heroics between the sticks have kept Madrid top of the table and in contention for the Champions League this term.
+The Belgium international proved pivotal in the 2021-22 Champions League win, and his heroics between the sticks have kept Madrid in contention for European glory again this season.

 His value is especially impressive when you consider Chelsea spent more than twice as much to sign Kepa Arrizabalaga as his replacement in 2018.
 Ouch.